Mira0507/squidpy_masking/WORKLOG.rst

     - script: `scripts/image_conversion.Rmd`
     - notes:
         - script enhanced to include code scanning and selecting one series with the highest resolution and multi-channel fluorescence data
         - QuPath nor Fiji cannot open the output `tif` file due to a memory shortage.
-This issue can be resolved by re-converting to the pyrimidal `tif` format.
+I’m testing whether converting to the pyrimidal `tif` format can resolve this issue.
         - the `bfconvert` command re-ran with the following parameters added
             - `-tilex`
             - `-tiley`